 - CON: Accommodation costs are high

 Finding an affordable place to stay in Miami can be difficult.
-The cost of living is 14 percent higher than the national average.
+The cost of living is almost 12 percent higher than the national average.
 This difference is directly influenced by the city’s status as a popular tourist destination.

 - CON: Healthcare is expensive

-Healthcare is very expensive in Miami, as it is in other US cities.
+Healthcare is extremely expensive in Miami, as it is in other US cities.
 Even with health insurance, only a small portion of the population can afford top-class services.

 Working in Miami

 Miami consistently ranks as one of America’s happiest cities to work in.
 The city’s employees have based their opinion on how welcoming the destination is of people from different cultures and relationships with employers and co-workers.
 Compensation, growth opportunities and company culture are rated highly in Miami workplaces.
 Rankings also factor in whether their leadership sets realistic goals, the extent to which they are involved in the decision-making process and how trusted they are to work independently.

 - CON: Tight job market